MicrosoftDocs/dynamics-365-fraud-protection/content/external-calls.md

 - FraudProtection.Monitoring.ExternalCalls
 - FraudProtection.Errors.ExternalCalls

 Whenever a request is made to an external call, an event is sent to the FraudProtection.Monitoring.ExternalCalls namespace.
-The event payload includes information about the latency of the call, the request status, and the rule and clause that it was triggered from.
+The event payload includes information about the latency of the call, the request status, and the rule and clause from which the request was triggered.

 When an external call fails, an event is sent to the FraudProtection.Errors.ExternalCalls namespace.
 The event payload includes the URI request and body that were sent to the external call, and the response that was received.

 For more information about event tracing, how to subscribe to events, and what you can do with events, see [Event tracing](event-tracing.md).

-For information about how to integrate this data with your own organization's workflows, and set up custom monitoring, alerting and reporting, see [Extensibility via Event Hubs](https://docs.microsoft.com/dynamics365/fraud-protection/extensibility-via-event-hubs-overview).
+For information about how to integrate this data with your own organization's workflows, and set up custom monitoring, alerting and reporting, see [Extensibility via Event Hubs](extensibility-via-event-hubs-overview.md).

 ## Manage external calls